quii/go-specs-greet/README.md

 Decoupling how the specification is executed allows us to reuse it in different scenarios.
 We can:

-- Make our drivers configurable so they can be ran locally, or in your staging and ideally production environments
+- Make our drivers configurable so they can be run locally, in your staging and, ideally production environments
+  - Too many teams engineer their systems, so acceptance tests are impossible to run locally.
+This introduces, in my mind, an intolerably slow feedback loop.
+Wouldn't you rather be confident your ATs will pass _before_ integrating your code?
+If the tests start breaking, is it acceptable that you'd be unable to reproduce it locally and instead have to commit changes and cross your fingers that it'll pass 20 minutes later in a different environment?
   - Remember, just because your tests pass in staging doesn't mean your system will work.
 Dev/Prod parity is, at best, a white lie.
 [I test in prod](https://increment.com/testing/i-test-in-production/).
   - There are always differences between the environments that can affect the *behaviour* of your system.
-A CDN could have some cache headers incorrectly set, and a configuration value may be incorrect; but wouldn't it be nice if you could run your specifications in prod to catch these problems quickly?
+A CDN could have some cache headers incorrectly set, a downstream service you depend on may behave differently, and a configuration value may be incorrect; but wouldn't it be nice if you could run your specifications in prod to catch these problems quickly?
 - Plug in _different_ drivers to test other parts of your system.
-For instance, you may have a user interface which you could exercise with a web browser and an API behind it; why not use the specification to check both?
+  - For instance, you may have a web page with an API behind it.
+Why not use the same specification to test both?
+You can use a headless web browser for the web page and HTTP calls for the API.
-  - Taking this idea further, ideally, we want the **essential complexity to be modelled in our code**, so we should also be able to use our specifications for unit tests.
+  - Taking this idea further, ideally, we want the **code to model essential complexity**, so we should also be able to use our specifications for unit tests.
+This will give swift feedback that the essential complexity in our system is modelled and behaves correctly.

 ### Acceptance tests changing for the right reasons

 With this approach, the only reason for your specifications to change is if the behaviour of the system changes, which is reasonable.

-- If your HTTP API has to change, you have one, obvious place to update it, the driver.
+- If your HTTP API has to change, you have one obvious place to update it, the driver.
 - If your markup changes, again, update the driver

 As your system grows, you'll find yourself reusing the driver for multiple tests, which again means if implementation detail changes, you only have to update one place.

-When done right, this approach gives us flexibility in our implementation detail, and stability in our specifications.
+When done right, this approach gives us flexibility in our implementation detail and stability in our specifications.

 ### Acceptance tests as a method for software development